opendata-swiss/ogd-handbook-wiki/library/konzept-rechtliche-rahmen.en.md

-Title: Concept - legal framework for the publication of data as Open Government Data (OGD)
+Title: Concept: Legal framework for the publication of data as Open Government Data (OGD)
 Category: Library
 Template: document
 Tags: establish